Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Grid Reachability Data Structure

 The rough outline is as follows: We obtain the data structure by repeatedly splitting the free-space diagram into smaller blocks.
 This yields $\Oh(\log n)$ levels of blocks, where in each block we store reachability information from all ``inputs'' to the block (i.e., the lower-left boundary) to all ``outputs'' of the block (i.e., the upper-right boundary).
 Any change in the matrix $M$ is reflected only in $\Oh(\log n)$ blocks containing this position, thus, we can quickly update the information.
 This approach was pursued already by Ben Avraham et al.~\cite{avraham2015faster}.

-In addition, however, we need to maintain connectivity of all terminals $\term$ to the inputs and outputs of each block.
+In addition, however, we need to maintain reachability of all terminals $\term$ to the inputs and from the outputs of each block.
 Surprisingly, we only need an additional storage of $\Oh(|\term|)$ per block.
 We show how to maintain this information also under updates and how it can be used by a divide and conquer approach to answer any reachability queries.

 To this end, we start with some basic definitions (block structure, identifiers for each position, etc.) in \secref{ds-prepare}.
 We can then prove the succinct characterization of terminal reachability in \secref{ds-characterization}, which is the key aspect of our data structure.
 Given this information, we can define exactly what information we store for each block in \secref{ds-information}.
 We give algorithms computing the information for some block given the information for its children in \secref{ds-computeParentInformation}, which allows us to prove the initialization and update statements (i.e., \ref{enum:ds-init} and \ref{enum:ds-updates} of \lemref{ds}) in \secref{ds-updates}.
 Finally, \secref{ds-reachqueries} is devoted to the reachability queries, i.e., proving \ref{enum:ds-reachqueries} of \lemref{ds}.